jarney/gyoji/README.md

 the projects below are things that contribute to the long-term success of the project, so if you're interested in working on one of them, please raise an issue and help out.

-## Interface to parsing system
-### Purpose
-The purpose of this project is to clean up the interface to the parsing system by providing a "Parser" class with a clean interface.
-The interface should be capable of reading from an arbitrary source (like FILE* or string buffer) and should provide the results in terms of strongly typed and weakly typed syntax trees.
-It should also hold the 'yacc' stuff private (or mark it as private) to that the public interface to the parser is simply in terms of input and output without exposing the YACC nature of the parser so that we can change it later.

-The syntax itself (YACC and LEX) should be factored out into an abstract XML file so that we can pre-process it into a document/readme about the syntax and document the productions in HTML or whatever.

 ## Syntax Testing and verification

 ### Purpose: